yujunmjiang/nasm-interactive/README.md

 #### Data Request and Cleaning

 In this step, I used URL and keyword method to request my dataset from the API.
-My data includes all aircraft collection by the [National Air and Space Museum](https://airandspace.si.edu) under CC0 access and "object_type": [aircraft].
+My data includes all aircraft collection by the [National Air and Space Museum](https://airandspace.si.edu) under CC0 access and "object_type": ["aircraft"].